chstan/arpes/docs/faq.md

 experimenting with another Jupyter version simple: you just have to make a new trial environment before you switch.

+To get a compatible version of tornado, uninstall it and bokeh and then `conda install bokeh`.

 ### I tried to upgrade a package and now things aren't working... how do I get my old code working again?

 For large upgrades I recommend making a new environment until you are sure you don't encounter issues (500 MB disk is cheap!).